sharktacos/OpenColorIO-configs/docs/Premiere.md

 Using the OpenColorIO (OCIO) plugin it is then possible to export these to EXR.
 That workflow is decribed below.

+Premiere can *not* properly debayer the following camera RAW formats:

+- Black Magic (.BRAW)
+- CinemaDNG
+- Sony (.mxf)

+For these Resolve will need to be used, which can debayer all camera RAW formats.

 ## Setup

   1. Download the free [OCIO plugin for After Effects](https://fnordware.blogspot.com/2012/05/opencolorio-for-after-effects.html) place it in the common plugin folder, which on Windows is:<br>